bringauto/fleet-protocol/README.md

 ## Protocol messages

-Messages are described by ProtoBuff v3.
+Messages are described by ProtoBuf v3.

-If the message filed is not mandatory then it's marked as OPTIONAL by "OPTIONAL" as the last comment in documentation for the given field.
+If a message field is not mandatory then it's marked as OPTIONAL by "OPTIONAL" as the last comment in documentation for the given field.
-Optional fields has defaults as described in [ProtoBuf] v3 doc.
+Optional fields have defaults as described in the [ProtoBuf] v3 doc.

 ## Repo structure